-Most IUB libraries have photocopiers and scanners for your use.
+Most IUB libraries have photocopiers and/or scanners for your use.

 For information about copy machines in specific IUB campus libraries, refer to the Amenities listing, available via the home page for those locations (for example, Herman B Wells Library.)